Oklahoma Linebacker Kip Lewis Keeping 'Head Down' After Big 2024 Season

 - Oklahoma Linebacker Using Defensive Shakeup to Become Better Leader

 Other returners in OU’s linebacker room include junior Sammy Omosigho, redshirt freshman James Nesta, redshirt sophomore Taylor Heim and redshirt junior Owen Heinecke.
-The Sooners also signed Kendal Daniels from Oklahoma State in the transfer portal to play the cheetah position; he will be a redshirt senior.
+The Sooners also signed Kendal Daniels of Oklahoma State from the transfer portal to play the cheetah position; he will be a redshirt senior.
 (Cheetah is a hybrid between linebacker and safety.)

 Even with plenty of reliable options within the linebacker group, Lewis and McKinzie have played at OU for the longest as fourth-year Sooners.
 Lewis noted the camaraderie within the position group and said it’s his goal to be of assistance whenever needed.